What is religion or belief discrimination?

 Can I object to a workplace dress code or uniform policy that is against my religion?

 Everyone has a human right to manifest their religion or belief under the European Convention on Human Rights.
 That means you have the right to wear particular articles of clothing or symbols to show that you have a particular religion or belief at your workplace, even if other people of your religion don’t.
+For example:

 However because that human right is a qualified right an employer can prevent you from wearing particular articles of clothing or symbols if it is necessary for the role you are doing.
+For example:

 Harassment in the workplace occurs when someone makes you feel humiliated, offended or degraded.